Singularities of mappings on ICIS and applications to Whitney equisingularity: Introduction

-In \cite{Gaffney1993}, Gaffney proved a very general theorem to characterise the Whitney equisingularity of families of map germs $f_t\colon(\CC^n,0)\to(\CC^p,0)$ with isolated instabilities (or equivalently, finitely determined) and discrete stable type: the family is Whitney equisingular if, and only if, it is excellent (in Gaffney's sense) and all the polar multiplicities in the source and target of $f_t$ are constant on $t$.
+Our original motivation to study deformations of pairs $(X,f)$ is because we were interested in the Whitney equisingularity (\textsc{we}) of families of map germs $f_t\colon(\CC^n,0)\to(\CC^p,0)$.
+In \cite{Gaffney1993}, Gaffney proved a very general theorem: the family is \textsc{we} if, and only if, it is excellent (in Gaffney's sense) and all the polar multiplicities in the source and target of $f_t$ are constant on $t$.
 There are two problematic points in this theorem.
-The first one is that for each $d$-dimensional stratum of the stratification by stable types in the source, or target, we need $d+1$ invariants, so the total number of invariants we need to control the Whitney equisingularity is huge.
-Hence, the main question is to find a minimal set of invariants whose constancy is equivalent to the Whitney equisingularity.
+The first one is that for each $d$-dimensional stratum of the stratification by stable types in the source, or target, we need $d+1$ invariants, so the total number of invariants we need to control the \textsc{we} is huge.
+Hence, the main question is to find a minimal set of invariants whose constancy is equivalent to the \textsc{we}.